guillotinaweb/guillotina_react/docs/tutorial/step-6-configure-main-app-login.md

 export default App;
 ```

-We can choose in which place will do login.
-Root user can do login in both places but new user can only do login in new container.
+We can choose in which places we will login.
+Root user can login in both places but new user can only login in the new container.
-After logging in with new user, you can not acces to container.
-To give acces content and view content permission, do login with root user and go to container permission tab.
+After logging in as the new user, you can not acces to the container.
+To give access content and view content permissions, login as root user and go to container permissions tab.

 ### Users permissions

-Go to permissions tab
+Go to permissions tab.

 In right section, choose `Principal Roles` option, then select principal, in this case our user.
-Then selected guillotina.Reader and guillotina.Member roles and finally `Allow` operation.
+Then select guillotina.Reader and guillotina.Member roles and finally `Allow` operation.

-If you want, you could add user in to group and do the same with the group.
+If you want, you could add user in some group and do the same action with it.

 > More info about permissions in <a href="https://guillotina.readthedocs.io/en/latest/developer/security.html"> guillotina docs. </a>

-Retry to do login with user.
-Now you can see container.
+Retry to login as the new user.
+Now you can see the container.

 ### Create new permission to acces in GMI.